jundalisay/superb/content/en/research/poincare/science/chapter-03b.md

+---
-Interpretation of Non-Euclidean Geometries.—Thusnon-euclidean geometries.
+title: Interpretation of Non-Euclidean Geometries
+date: 2022-02-12
+description: Science and Hypothesis
+image: "/covers/hyp.jpg"
+author: "H. Poincare"
+icon: /icons/poincare.jpg
+---

+## Thusnon-euclidean geometries.

-vanishes the objection so far as two-dimensional geome- tries are concerned.
-It would be easy to extend Beltrami’s reasoning to three-dimensional geometries, and minds which do not recoil before space of four dimen- sions will see no difficulty in it; but such minds are few in number.
+vanishes the objection so far as two-dimensional geometries are concerned.
+It would be easy to extend Beltrami’s reasoning to three-dimensional geometries, and minds which do not recoil before space of 4 dimensions will see no difficulty in it; but such minds are few in number.

 I prefer, then, to proceed otherwise.
-Let us consider a certain plane, which I shall call the fundamental plane, and let us construct a kind of dictionary by making a double series of terms written in two columns, and corresponding each to each, just as in ordinary dic- tionaries the words in two languages which have the same signification correspond to one another:—
+Let us consider a certain plane, which I shall call the fundamental plane, and let us construct a kind of dictionary by making a double series of terms written in two columns, and corresponding each to each, just as in ordinary dictionaries the words in 2 languages which have the same signification correspond to one another:

 Space ..............
 The portion of space situated above the fundamental plane.